alpet83/Colloquium-DevSpace/docs/technical_documentation.md

 Fields:

 id: Unique file identifier.
 content: Binary file content (for stored files) or NULL/empty for links.
-Links are indicated by file_name starting with @ (e.g., @trade_report/example.rs) and represent files stored on disk at /app/projects/<project_name>/<relative_path>.
+Links are indicated by file_name starting with @ (e.g., @trade_report/example.rs) and represent files stored on disk at /app/projects//.
 ts: Unix timestamp of file upload or update.
 file_name: File path (e.g., trade_report/example.rs for stored files, @trade_report/example.rs for links).
 project_id: ID of the associated project.Notes:
 Stored Files: Files uploaded via /chat/upload_file store their content in the content column as a BLOB.
 These are typically used for direct uploads and are not necessarily tied to the filesystem.
-Links: Files created via <code_file> tags in messages (processed by llm_hands.py) have empty content and a file_name prefixed with @.
-The actual file content is stored on disk at /app/projects/<project_name>/<relative_path>, and the FileManager.get_file method retrieves it from disk if content is empty.
+Links: Files created via  tags in messages (processed by llm_hands.py) have empty content and a file_name prefixed with @.
+The actual file content is stored on disk at /app/projects//, and the FileManager.get_file method retrieves it from disk if content is empty.
 Links are validated by FileManager.check at initialization, which converts stale links (files missing on disk) to stored files with content="file was removed?" and removes the @ prefix.

 Table: sessions